 Queen’s Gambit Declined is a very popular variation of the Queen’s Gambit in which black declines the pawn sacrifice offered by white.
-Move 2…e6 supports the central pawn, and releases the dark squared bishop.
-Black obtains a solid position, but gives white some edge in the center as well as making light squared bishop passive.
-In some variations black can totally give up the center playing …dxc4.
+Move 2…e6 supports the central pawn and releases the dark-squared bishop.
+Black obtains a solid position, but gives white some edge in the center as well as making light-squared bishop passive.
+In some variations, black can totally give up the center playing …dxc4.
 This defense is probably one of the safest ways for black to treat 1.d4.
-Many great games were played with this opening and will will explore some of them in this article.
+Many great games were played with this opening and will explore some of them in this article.

 Ready to start systematic training that actually works?